cf-convention/cf-convention.github.io/Meetings/2020-Workshop.md

 which notes can also be taken.
 The relevant documents are linked from each session in this agenda.

+The aim is that during a presentation, questions can be asked and commented on by everyone in the Google Doc, and then these can be verbally discussed with the presenter and everyone afterwards.

 ## Agenda

 ### Tuesday, 9 June 2020 - Governance